-- 1. Landscape Effects Assessment: - Deals with changes to landscape as a resource.
-Society as a whole has an interest in this and it is recognised as one of the key dimensions of environmental interest, alongside matters such as biodiversity, or cultural heritage.
+1. Landscape Effects Assessment: Deals with changes to landscape as a resource.
+Society as a whole has an interest in this, and it is recognised as one of the key dimensions of environmental interest, alongside matters such as biodiversity, or cultural heritage.
 It is concerned with issues like protected landscapes, the contribution of landscape character to sense of place and quality of life for all, and the way that change may affect individual components of the landscape.

-2. Visual Effects Assessment:

-Concerned with how the surroundings of individuals or groups of people may be specifically affected by change in the landscape.
+2. Visual Effects Assessment: Concerned with how the surroundings of individuals or groups of people may be specifically affected by change in the landscape.
 This means assessing changes in specific views and in the general visual amenity experienced by particular people in particular places.

 A cautious approach is necessary in relation to landscapes which are rare or highly valued.
-Aberdeen City Council's Technical Appendix on Landscape Characteristics is available on the Aberdeen City Council website.
+Please refer to separate Aberdeen Planning Guidance for Landscape.